 How Do I Manage My Emotions In Recovery?

 Anyone in early recovery will tell you that there are times their feelings can be intensely overwhelming.
 Years of active addiction can have the mind, body, and spirit feeling like it’s been short-circuited.

 Depletion of natural serotonin, a draining of the needed daily vitamins that keep us running at optimal levels, and a warped perspective are just a few components of the problem.
 The good news is that these can all be restored, but it doesn’t happen overnight.

 Add to that the dark spiritual reality that people struggling with addiction have subjected themselves to, and it can at times feel like hurricane-force winds raging within.
 But there is hope!

 Millions of people, and 1 in 10 Americans, are living free and healed from addiction.
-A good part of healthy recovery is found in learning how to be in charge of our feelings, rather then our feelings being in charge of us.
+A good part of healthy recovery is found in learning how to be in charge of our feelings, rather than our feelings being in charge of us.